Differentmoney/Differentmoney/README.md

 - Hi, I’m Aaron
-- I’m interested in ...
+- I’m interested in backend developement as well as Machine Learning.
 - I’m currently working on my Masters in CS
 - Within this repository, I have shared some of my past projects as well as projects I did for fun.